 Flooding results when the flow of water is greater than the normal carrying capacity of the stream channel.
-Rate of rise, magnitude (or peak discharge), duration, and frequency of floods are a function of specific physiographic characteristics.
+According to the El Paso County Hazard Mitigation Plan (EPCHMP) rate of rise, magnitude (or peak discharge), duration, and frequency of floods are a function of specific physiographic characteristics.
 Generally, the rise in water surface elevation is quite rapid on small (and steep gradient) streams and slow in large (and flat sloped) streams (2015 EPCHMP).

 Fountain Creek is one of the greatest flood hazard risks within southern Colorado and bisects the Green Mountain Falls community.
-Approximately 56 acres of the Green Mountain Falls community occurs within the 100-Year and 500-Year floodplain of Fountain Creek, which includes 67 residential structures and 13 commercial structures with an estimated cost of \$31,345,783.00 (2015 EPCHMP).
+Approximately 56 acres of the Green Mountain Falls community is located within the 100-Year and 500-Year floodplain of Fountain Creek, which includes 67 residential structures and 13 commercial structures with an estimated cost of \$31,345,783 (2015 EPCHMP).
 The channel is composed of a sediment, making it very unstable and subject to debris flow.
 The Fountain Creek drainage experiences its greatest threat of flooding during prolonged periods of moist, easterly flow when the atmosphere is unstable, precipitation values are high, and steering winds are light (2015 EPCHMP).
-The 2015 EI Paso County Hazard Mitigation plan identifies three documented flood events for Green Mountain Falls from 1979-2014 with recorded property damage totaling \$50,000.00.
-The most recent flood event within the community that resulted in a State of Emergency due to infrastructure damage occurred in June 2018 resulting in approximately \$186,000.00 in damages.
+The 2015 El Paso County Hazard Mitigation plan identifies three documented flood events for Green Mountain Falls from 1979-2014 with recorded property damage totaling \$50,000.00.
+The most recent flood event within the community that resulted in a State of Emergency due to infrastructure damage occurred in June 2018 resulting in approximately \$186,000 in damages.

 FIGURE 6.
-CATAMOUNT CREEK, JULY 2018 SOURCE: JOHN MORGAN
+CATAMOUNT CREEK, JULY 2018